 Medicare - Australia’s publicly funded form of healthcare - will definitely help cover the cost of a range of medical expenses, whether it be an unexpected few days at the hospital or an elective surgical procedure.
 But you’re at the mercy of the public health system which often means lengthy waiting times for consultations and procedures.

-For this reason, a lot of Australians choose a private health insurer to help cover their medical costs as well as provide them with a few added health perks like choosing a specific surgeon or hospital.
-But even then, medical costs can easily balloon beyond the caps and coverage levels provided by health insurers in Australia, which is where a medical loan can come in handy.
+For this reason, a lot of Australians choose a private health insurance provider to help cover their medical costs as well as provide them with a few added health perks like choosing a specific surgeon or hospital.
+But even then, medical costs can easily balloon beyond the caps and coverage levels provided by health insurance providers in Australia, which is where a medical loan can come in handy.

 Is a medical loan a good choice for ongoing medical expenses?

 Generally speaking, medical loans are a good choice if you’re trying to fund a large, one-off medical expense that your budget can’t accommodate rather than any ongoing costs.
 This is because eventually the loan amount will run out, meaning you’ll have to find another way to stump up for your continuing medical expenses.